Render Farm FAQ

 By default, RebusFarm generates invoices 3 days after the last payment to the render farm.
 If you make another payment within 3 days the counter restarts and you will get one invoice including all your recent payments.

-Once an invoice is generated, it will be sent to you via e-mail.
-Additionally, you can always check and download your invoices when you go to 'Invoices' in your ControlCenter.
+You can always check and download your invoices when you go to 'Invoices' in your ControlCenter.

 My invoice has a wrong address or details.